The World's Least Interesting Master Swordsman

 The World's Least Interesting Master Swordsman (地味な剣聖はそれでも最強です, Jimi na Kensei wa Soredemo Saikyō desu) is a Japanese light novel series written by Rokurō Akashi and illustrated by Shiso.
 It began serialization on the user-generated novel publishing website Shōsetsuka ni Narō in August 2017.
-It was later acquired by Shufu to Seikatsu Sha who began publishing it under their PASH!
-Books light novel imprint in May 2018.
+It was later acquired by Shufu to Seikatsu Sha who published it under their PASH!
+Books light novel imprint from May 2018 to October 2025.
 A manga adaptation illustrated by Appe began serialization on Shufu to Seikatsu Sha's Comic PASH! website in May 2018.

 Media

 Light novel

 Written by Rokurō Akashi, The World's Least Interesting Master Swordsman began serialization on the user-generated novel publishing website Shōsetsuka ni Narō on August 21, 2017.
-It was later acquired by Shufu to Seikatsu Sha who began publishing it with illustrations by Shiso under their PASH!
-Books imprint on May 25, 2018.
-Ten volumes have been released as of March 2025.
+It was later acquired by Shufu to Seikatsu Sha who published eleven volumes with illustrations by Shiso under their PASH!
+Books imprint from May 25, 2018, to October 3, 2025.

 During their Anime NYC 2019 panel, J-Novel Club announced that they licensed the light novels for English publication.